Louisville Bankruptcy Attorney

 Reasons for Chapter 13 or 7

-There are valid reasons for Chapter 13.
+There are valid reasons for a Chapter 13 debt repayment plan.
 First, only Chapter 13 allows you the time you might need to catch up on a mortgage.
-A Chapter 13 does stop or stays collection for the 5 years period.
+Chapter 13 stops collections and foreclosures for the 5-year period.
 Only Chapter 13 will enable you to avoid repaying student loans for up to five years.
-Chapter 13 also protects you from IRS debts and gives you up to five years to repay priority or secured portions of an income tax debt and repay the unsecured amount of the debt at 10% or less.chapter 7 bankruptcy details
+Chapter 13 also protects you from IRS debts and gives you up to five years to repay priority or secured portions of an income tax debt and repay unsecured debt at 10% or less.chapter 7 bankruptcy details

 You are allowed to keep a minor amount of equity in a home.
-Each person on the deed can keep over $25,000 in equity under the 2021 Federal exemptions and 28,900 in 2022.
+Each person on the deed can keep over $28,900 in equity under the 2024 Federal exemptions.
 This amount changes yearly, and each state chooses whether to use the federal or state exemptions.
 Kentucky uses federal exemptions, while Indiana has lower state exemptions.
-You can keep $4,000 in equity in an auto and about $17,000 in household goods in Kentucky and file a Chapter 7.
+You can keep $4,500 in equity in an auto and about $17,900 in household goods in Kentucky and file a Chapter 7.

 You Don’t Have to Lose Property

 People who own more than $28,900 in home equity per person on the deed do not have to lose their homes in Kentucky.
 Suppose they have only 5,000 or 10,000 too much equity.
-In that case, the trustee will not usually bother with administering such a small estate which would have little benefit for the secured and unsecured creditors.
-Homes are valued at the PVA or liquidation value not the zillow value.
+In that case, the trustee will not usually bother administering such a small estate, which would have little benefit for the secured and unsecured creditors.
+Homes are valued at the PVA or liquidation value in Chapter 13.
+In Chapter 7, the trustee will look at the Zillow value.

 The Totality of the Circumstances Test in Chapter 7